 What is the difference in Social Security Disability and/or Supplemental Security Income?

-To apply for Social Security Disability (SSDI), workers must accumulate a sufficient number of work credits (i.e. social security payments made during your employment).
+To apply for Social Security Disability (SSDI), workers must accumulate a sufficient number of work credits (i.e. social security payments made during employment).
 If you do not have enough work credits, you will receive a denial based on that requirement regardless of your disabilities.
-To apply for Supplement Security Income (SSI), you have to be deemed a low-income individual (less than $2,000.00 in assets or $3,000.00 for a couple and very limited income) as SSI is strictly a need-based program.
+To apply for Supplement Security Income (SSI), you must be deemed a low-income individual (less than $2,000.00 in assets or $3,000.00 for a couple with very limited income) as SSI is strictly a need-based program.

 What factors determine entitlement to Social Security Disability and/or Supplemental Security Income?

-Age, education, past work experience, and your limitations as a result of your disabilities as recommended by your physician all play key roles in determining your eligibility for Social Security Disability and/or Supplemental Security Income.
+Age, education, past work experience, and any limitations that result from your disabilities as recommended by your physician—all of these factors play key roles in determining your eligibility for Social Security Disability and/or Supplemental Security Income.

 How do I apply for Social Security Disability and/or Supplemental Security Income?

 Reasonover Law Firm can file an initial application for Social Security Disability benefits online at www.ssa.gov/benefits/disability for you.
-We have trained staff that can assist you with everything you need to start the process of applying for Social Security Disability benefits.
-We also have everything you need to apply for Supplemental Security Income.
+We have trained staff that can assist you with everything you need to start the process of applying for Social Security Disability benefits or Supplemental Security Income.
 You cannot apply online for Supplemental Security Income.